buttonwoodcx/bcx-validation/doc/tutorial.md

 > $neighbourValues are the relevant property values on $neighbours, they are same as `_.map($neighbours, _.property($propertyPath))` when $propertyPath is not empty.
 [When $propertyPath is empty](#use-foreach-to-validate-simple-array), $neighbourValues are same as $neighbours.

 > $index, $first, $last are for the position of current item.
-They are similar to what aurelia repeator provides.
+They are similar to what aurelia repeater provides.

 > For people with aurelia experience, note we don't have $even, $odd context variables in foreach.
 We don't provide them to avoid conflict with our standard "number" validator which supports $even/$odd options.